 Dr. Thomas current has 2 dogs – Kingsley, a golden retriever, Kylie, a yellow lab and 2 cats – Sammy, & Kody.
 Her personal hobbies include hiking, camping, and reading.

 Dr. Ashley Gray

 Dr. Gray lives in Charlotte, NC with her husband, dog (Louis the Australian Shepherd), and 2 cats (long haired gray cats).
 Dr. Gray’s special interests within the veterinary field are emergency medicine, internal medicine, surgery, and oncology.
 She also has a strong passion for integrative medicine and has plans to pursue advanced training in physical therapy and acupuncture as these are important adjunct therapies to bring to her patient’s lives both post-operatively and for palliation.
+Dr. Gray serves as the Internship Director at AMH.
 She is a member of the AVMA and NCVMA.

 Dr. Gray graduated Cum Laude from Virginia-Maryland Regional College of Veterinary Medicine in 2014.
 She went to Virginia Tech for her undergraduate studies as well.
 Following veterinary school, Dr. Gray pursued an internship in order to gain more experience and advanced training within the small animal field.
 Dr. Gray has enjoyed being a part of the Animal Medical Hospital team and strives to provide her patients with the best care possible.